Error:

 The trigger condition is found in response code 535 in smtp, "No/bad logon/login failure" pattern in imap and "-ERR" on pop3 PASS command.

-If a session has the same source and destination but triggers our child signature, 31719, 25 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and destination but triggers our child signature, 31719, 25 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 31719, is looking for error code 1045 on mysql clientauth stage.

-If a session has the same source and destination but triggers our child signature, 31732, 10 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and destination but triggers our child signature, 31732, 10 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 31732, is looking for "login incorrect" pattern in reponse packet.

-If a session has the same source and same destination but triggers our child signature, 31753, 20 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 31753, 20 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 31753, is looking for "Login failed for user" from response packet.

-If a session has the same source and same destination but triggers our child signature, 31754, 10 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 31754, 10 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 31754, is looking for "password authentication failed for user " from response packet.

-If a session has the same source and same destination but triggers our child signature, 31761, 7 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 31761, 7 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 31761, is looking for "password authentication failed for user " from response packet.

-If a session has the same source and same destination but triggers our child signature, 31763, 10 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 31763, 10 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 31763, is looking for "Login failed" from response packet.

-If a session has the same source and same destination but triggers our child signature, 31764, 20 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 31764, 20 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 31764, is looking for 0x1219 "Code point" with severity code 8 and security check code 0xf.

-If a session has the same source and destination but triggers our child signature, 31914, 20 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and destination but triggers our child signature, 31914, 20 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 31914 is alert on every connection on ssh server.

-If a session has the same source and destination but triggers our child signature, 31993, 20 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and destination but triggers our child signature, 31993, 20 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 31993 is looking for "INVITE" method on SIP session.

-If a session has the same source and destination but triggers our child signature, 32256, 10 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and destination but triggers our child signature, 32256, 10 times in 60 seconds, we call it a possible a brute force attempt.

-The child signature, 32256, is looking for either "POST /ssl-vpn/login.esp" or "POST /global-protect/login.esp" in the http URI response header.
+The child signature, 32256, is looking for either "POST /ssl-vpn/login.esp" or "POST /global-protect/login.esp" or POST /global-protect/getconfig.esp in the http URI response header.
 This indicates a login attempt.

-If a session has the same source and destination but triggers our child signature, 32452, 40 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and destination but triggers our child signature, 32452, 40 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 32452 is looking for HTTP request, which has content-length but without "\r\n\r\n" in the request.

-If a session has the same source and destination but triggers our child signature, 32513, 12 times in 30 seconds, we call it is a brute force attack.
+If a session has the same source and destination but triggers our child signature, 32513, 12 times in 30 seconds, we call it a possible a brute force attempt.

 The child signature, 32513, is looking for "%3f" on http uri path with ".aspx"

-If a session has the same source and destination but triggers our child signature, 32785, 10 times in 30seconds, we call it is a brute force attack.
+If a session has the same source and destination but triggers our child signature, 32785, 10 times in 30seconds, we call it a possible a brute force attempt.

 The child signature, 32785, is looking for call number field in Asterisk message.

-If a session has the same source and same destination but triggers our child signature, 33020, 8 times in 100 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 33020, 8 times in 100 seconds, we call it a possible a brute force attempt.

 The child signature, 33020, is looking for CONNECT action in ms-rdp request.

-If a session has the same source and same destination but triggers our child signature, 33435, 40 times in 30 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 33435, 40 times in 30 seconds, we call it a possible a brute force attempt.

 The child signature, 33435, is looking for response code 500 and response header contain "\nX-Powered-By: ASP\.NET"

-If a session has the same source and same destination but triggers our child signature, 33592, 60 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 33592, 60 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 33592, is looking for "REGISTER" SIP method.